haskellcg/Company_Notes/README.md

-# Compony_Notes
+# Company_Notes
-some notes about compony study
+some notes about company study